openreferral/hsds_example_profile/README.md

 You may want to remove some property from a schema (aka object or table).
 There can be many reasons for this, such as it not being relevant or possibly confusing for your use-case.

-In this example we'll be removing the `wait_time` and `fees` properties from the [Service schema](http://docs.openreferral.org/en/latest/hsds/schema_reference.html#service).
+In this example, we'll be removing the `wait_time` and `fees` properties from the [Service schema](http://docs.openreferral.org/en/latest/hsds/schema_reference.html#service).
 These properties are deprecated in HSDS 3.0, so people should be transitioning away from using them anyway.

 Since we're overriding the Service schema, we need to create `profile/service.json` if we haven't already.
 This matches the name of the [service.json schema file](https://github.com/openreferral/specification/blob/3.0/schema/service.json) in HSDS.